BlazOrazem/numencode/readme.md

 The manager credentials are set by the php artisan project:install command.

-# Front-end workflow with Laravel Mix
+# Website frontend workflow with Laravel Mix for the default theme

 Install [Node.js](https://nodejs.org/) on your system.